Antique 18th-19th Century Indo Persian Saddle Axe Islamic Mughal India Bhuj Gujarat

 The buyer will be provided with a copy of the pages from the mentioned references and a certificate of authenticity.

-CONDITION: It shows age and use, the steel blade pitted, the bottom corner of the gilt copperhead, near the steel blade with a combat crack (but holds firmly and steadily), the silver overlay on the steel haft, and the gold gilt on the copper slightly worn.
+CONDITION: It shows age and use.
+The steel blade pitted.
+The bottom corner of the gilt copperhead near the steel blade has a combat crack (but holds firmly and steadily.
+The silver overlay on the steel haft and the gold gilt on the copper are slightly worn.

 Overall length: 49 cm (19.3 inches).